captainsafia/legit/README.md

     -y --year [year]  The year the license is in effect.
     -r --range        Year range from first commit year to current year.
                       Takes precedence over -y/--year.
+                      Will fall back to default year if git repo is not found in current directory.
 ```

 ![Legit Demo](https://cloud.githubusercontent.com/assets/1857993/23821404/bea5dfc2-05f6-11e7-8525-7f5bd88a7829.gif)